Protocol: Direct Immunofluorescence Staining of Intracellular Antigens Using Antibodies Labeled with StarBright™ Dyes

 Download PDF

-To detect intracellular targets, such as cytoplasmic proteins, cytokines, and nuclear proteins, cell permeabilization is required to allow the antibody to interact with its target antigen.
+For detection of intracellular targets, such as cytoplasmic proteins, cytokines, and nuclear proteins, cell permeabilization is required to allow the antibody to reach its target.

-This protocol describes intracellular staining using the eBioscience Foxp3 Transcription Factor Staining Buffer Set (Thermo Fisher Scientific Inc., catalog 00-5523-00), which fixes and permeabilizes cells, and includes a blocking step, followed by staining in a buffer containing BD Horizon Brilliant Stain Buffer (BD Biosciences, 563794).
-Alternative intracellular staining protocols for antibodies conjugated to non-StarBright Dye fluorophores include FC9 for the staining of cytokines in whole blood, FC10 for the digitonin method, and FC11 for the paraformaldehyde/saponin method.
+This protocol describes intracellular staining using the eBioscience Foxp3 Transcription Factor Staining Buffer Set (Thermo Fisher Scientific Inc., catalog 00-5523-00), which fixes and permeabilises cells.
+The protocol includes a blocking step followed by staining in a buffer containing BD Horizon Brilliant Stain Buffer (BD Biosciences, 563794).
+Alternative intracellular staining protocols for antibodies conjugated to non-StarBright Dye fluorophores include FC9 for the staining of cytokines in whole blood using Leucoperm, FC10 for the digitonin method, and FC11 for the paraformaldehyde/saponin method.

 Reagents